MarkMichon1/BitGlitter-Python/README.md

 `logging_txt_output=False` determines whether logging messages are saved as text files or not.
 Only accepts type `bool`.
 Disabled by default.
 If set to `True`, a log folder will be created, and text files will be automatically saved there.

+`save_session_overview=False` saves an overview of the write session as an object, storing some key information about it such as files rendered, stream size, configuration settings, etc.  Its main use will be for the desktop app coming soon, but you can still call it with `tba`.
+Function for both an ID, and all of them.

+`save_statistics=False` saves some fun statistics about your usage of the program- total number of blocks rendered, total frames rendered, and total payload data rendered.
+This updates after each successful write session.
+You can see these statistics by `tba` read and write.

 These default values have an 81KB/s transmission rate.
 This is only a starting point that should be pretty resistant to corruption.